hiimstevenzhu/cerberus/README.md

 To complete:

 - Enhance the keyword finding algorithm to find number of times keywords are matched, also fix it such that it matches strings of more than one word.
 In this case, we will be using the Boyer-Moore's algorithm.

+16/05:
+Completed:

+- Implementing openai-whisper
+- Integrated Boyer-Moore's algorithm to count the number of times a keyword is matched

+Started:

+- Changed the model to be able to support multiple languages.
+Issues arise as under "To Complete".

+To complete:

+- Extending to other languages, Chinese, Malay, Tamil, Hindu perfectly.

+1. Boyer-Moore's does not fit well with non-roman alphabet - speaking in chinese creates problems
+2. The model has a separate feature which detects some semblance of an accent and transcribes everything into that base accent language.
+For me, it transcribes into malay.
+I need to test this out a bit.
+3. The speed is exceedingly slow, and is unable to support long sentences/conversations.
+4. The model needs to be able to identify the main individual - some sort of voice recognition is required..?

+To consider:

+- Implementing an ensemble of models, to poll for their confidence in terms of the language spoken
+- Using GPU to train a model off Singlish using the National Speech Corpus

 # references